nsrr/rasp-documentation/pages/README.md

 ## Access and usage restrictions

-The RASP dataset is only available for non-commercial use.
+The RASP dataset is available for commercial and non-commercial use.
+Users must have an approved NSRR data request to access RASP data.

 ## Citation and acknowledgement